GlaireDaggers/libpfvdec/README.md

 # libpfvdec

 A fast & portable C library for decoding [PFV](https://github.com/GlaireDaggers/Pretty-Fast-Video) video streams.
+Written against version 2.0.0 of the PFV codec.

 ## Dependencies

 libpfvdec depends solely on the C runtime.
 It can be compiled with OpenMP support, but is not necessary (it will simply fall back to single-threaded mode)

-The test executable depends on SDL2.
+The test executable depends on SDL2 (on Windows, use `-DSDL2_PATH` with cmake to set path to your SDL2 development libs)

 ## Usage